dynamicguy/mw-docs/docs/customization/environment-variables.md

 ### `AVATAX_USE_SANDBOX`

 `True` when `DEBUG` is set to `True`.
-This variable determines if MajorityWorld should use the Avatax sandbox API.
+This variable determines if DrikGallery should use the Avatax sandbox API.

 ### `AVATAX_COMPANY_NAME`